Perceptual error optimization for Monte Carlo rendering: Discrete optimization

+We devise a greedy iterative minimization scheme for this \horizontal formulation, similar to the one in \cref{alg:VerticalOptimization}.
+Given an initial image estimate $\EstimatedImage(\SampleSetImage)$, produced by randomly assigning a sample set to every pixel, our algorithm goes over all pixels and for each considers swaps within a $(2\TileRadius+1)^2$ neighborhood; we use $\TileRadius=1$.
+The swap that brings the largest reduction in the perceptual error $\EnergyApprox$ is accepted. \Cref{alg:HorizontalOptimization} provides pseudocode.
+In our experiments we run $T=10$ full-image iterations.
+As before, the algorithm could be terminated based on the swap reduction rate or the error reduction rate.
+We explore additional optimizations in supplemental \ifdefined\arXiv Section 3. \else \cref{sec:supp_iterative_minimization_optimization}. \fi

+The parameter $\TileRadius$ balances between the cost of one iteration and the amount of exploration it can do.
+Note that this parameter is different from the maximal relocation distance $r$ in the dissimilarity metric, with $\TileRadius \leq r$.

+Due to the pixel (dis)similarity assumptions, the optimization can produce some mispredictions, \ie it may swap the estimates of pixels for which swapping the sample sets produces a significantly different result.
+Thus the image $\Permutation(\EstimatedImage(\SampleSetImage))$ cannot be used directly as a final estimate.
+We therefore re-render the image using the optimized permutation $\Permutation$ to obtain the final estimate $\EstimatedImage(\Permutation(\SampleSetImage))$.

-\begin{pseudocode}[t] { Given a convolution kernel $\Kernel$, a reference image $\ReferenceImage$, an initial pixel sample-set assignment $\SampleSetImage$, and an image estimated with that assignment $\EstimatedImage(\SampleSetImage)$, our greedy sample relocation algorithm iteratively swaps pixel assignment to minimize the perceptual error $\EnergyApprox$~\eqref{eq:RelocationEnergy}, producing a permutation $\Permutation$ of the sample-set assignment. } \hrule height 0.6pt
+\begin{pseudocode}[t] { Given a convolution kernel $\Kernel$, a reference image $\ReferenceImage$, an initial sample-set assignment $\SampleSetImage$, and an image estimate $\EstimatedImage(\SampleSetImage)$ computed with that assignment, our greedy algorithm iteratively swaps sample-set assignments between neighboring pixels to minimize the perceptual error $\EnergyApprox$~\eqref{eq:HorizontalOptimizationEnergyApprox}, producing a permutation $\Permutation$ of the initial assignment. } \hrule height 0.6pt

 \hrule height 0.6pt \end{pseudocode}